 We are a (501)3 non-profit organization.

-Cathy Freeman is a founding member of the SDH Cancer Research Advocates.
+Cathy Freeman, is a founding member of the SDH Cancer Research Advocates and current President.

 She is also founder and administrator of Facebook Private Support Page: SDH Cancer Support Group - Gists, Pheos/Paras, RCC, rare tumors.

 She attended NIH Pediatric Clinic 2013 as a patient, as well as attending Dr. Pacak’s SDHB deficient paraganglioma protocol and Dr. Stratakis’s inherited diseases DNA studies.

 She was diagnosed with Gist in 2008 at age 50 when a 5 cm tumor was discovered in her stomach with a bleeding ulcer on it.
 In the last ten years she’s had four surgeries and currently has six tumors.

 Her college degree from UCSD is in theatrical design which landed her first job at the Oregon Shakespeare Festival in Ashland, Oregon.
 There she met her husband Brian.
 Thirty-five years ago she and Brian opened Crystal Castle Graphics and have worked together as fellow graphic artists ever since.
 Brian is also a folk/Celtic musician who has been performing for over forty years.